-Have you received proposals with prices ranging from a few hundred dollars per month to thousands per month and wondered, “why the drastic differences?”
+SEO proposals can range from a few hundred dollars per month to thousands per month.
+Why the drastic differences?

-It’s time to determine which price is right.
 There are hundreds of factors that go into SEO pricing; so it can be pretty difficult to compare what services you get.
-Especially now, in 2019.

 The demand for search engine optimization is increasing at a higher rate than almost any other marketing services available.